bgin-global/bgin-homepage/contents/events/20240920-layer2-tokyo.md

 ## Background

 Blockchain Governance Initiative Network (BGIN) is a non-profit organization that creates neutral forums for in-depth discussions among all stakeholders, documenting a common language to establish shared understanding.
 It also fosters innovation, best practices, and standards for blockchain governance in operational, regulatory, and technical spheres.
-We hold the first layer 2 meetup the purpose of which is to discuss our project topics with people in a different community and expand our community through networking.
+We hold the first layer 2 meetup, the purpose of which is to discuss our project topics with people in different communities and expand our community through networking.

 ## About this event

 ​BGIN has held global Block conferences two or three times a year since its founding in 2020.
 Block Conferences represent the premier forum for multi-stakeholder discussions provided by BGIN.
 In addition to Block Conferences, BGIN will organize Layer2 Meetups to exchange ideas with various community hubs across the globe openly.
-While the program is hybrid, we strongly suggest people participate in the program onsite.
+We will have our second Layer2 Meetup in Tokyo, Japan, on September 20, collocated with Bitcoin Tokyo 2024 from September 21 to 22.
+While the program is hybrid, we strongly suggest people participate onsite.

 ## ​Who should attend?